What Defines America’s Favorite Charities?

-Consumer insights company Grey Matter Research and research panel Opinions4Good (Op4G) asked 1,000 American donors this question, then researched every organization mentioned as a favorite: their size, primary cause, overhead ratio, theater of operations, and whether the organization is faith-based.
-Donors were told to exclude local churches and places of worship from their answers.
+Grey Matter Research and research panel Opinions4Good (Op4G) asked 1,000 American donors this question.
+We then researched every organization mentioned as a favorite: their size, primary cause, overhead ratio, theater of operations, and whether the organization is faith-based.
+We asked donors to exclude local churches and places of worship from their answers.

-The study found quite a number of surprising facts about the charities Americans favor.
-For one thing, although there are many large and well-known organizations, just twenty separate brands account for most-favored status for over half of all American donors (54%).
+The study finds quite a number of surprising facts about the charities Americans favor.
+For one thing, just twenty separate brands account for most-favored status for over half of all American donors (54%).
 In fact, just five major brands account for 36% of all donors’ favorite organizations:

 - ALSAC/St. Jude